Questions and answers

 What to do in severe cases?

 It is usually sufficient to take the antiviral medication in tablet form - only in severe cases and also in cases of shingles in the head and neck area is intravenous treatment, i.e. administration via the vein during a hospital stay, recommended.
-Inpatient treatment may also be necessary in the event of imminent or existing complications, e.g. in the eye area.
+Inpatient care may also be necessary in the event of imminent or existing complications, e.g. in the eye area.

 KroneMED - your new health portal